DnailZ/OldWebsite/_posts/2023-10-9-popl24-artifact.md

 ## Additional Information

-* Testing all Deobfuscation benchmarks for all solver set will cost 6 hours or more.
+* Testing all Deobfuscation benchmarks for all solver set and all configurations will cost 6 hours or more.
 * You can lookup any specific result in the results/ folder, each json file is in the following format:
     ```
     {